jmtalarn/elm-personal-site/content/posts/2018-03-13-reactjs-overview-nested-components.md

 To explain it in terms of the newly introduced
-    *classes* sugar a React component isn't anything that a *class* extending the React component class with a
-    <code>render</code> method where it returns the JSX content of your component.
+    *classes* sugar a React component isn't anything that a *class* extending the React component class with a `render` method where it returns the JSX content of your component.

 ```javascript
 class Greeting extends React.Component {